Help With Staying Sober After Rehab

 Many counseling facilities have group therapy sessions overseen by a counselor.
 These groups are common in Intensive Outpatient Settings.
 Cognitive Behavioral Therapy (CBT) classes are common.

 If you belong to a religious organization, there may be alternative recovery choices.
 Discuss your situation with an administrator.
 Choose a support group that is nearby and accessible.
 The more you attend, the more your chances at long-term recovery improve.

-The reason we used alcohol or drugs was to feel better.
-When we don’t feel good in sobriety, sobriety eventually fades.
+Many people may abuse substances to self-medicate and try to feel better.
+When we don’t feel good during sobriety, sobriety eventually fades.

+Bliss can be found in the most unlikely of places.
 Luckily, when we’re sober, the entire world becomes our playground.
-We can go anywhere and do anything, except use.
-Bliss can be found in the most unlikely of places.
-We are able to experience feelings above and beyond what we thought possible.
+We can go anywhere and do anything except use drugs and alcohol.
+We can experience feelings above and beyond what we thought possible.

 Make a list of everything that gives you joy.
 Whenever you have free time, pick something off the list and do it!